SteveDeeds/simple_cam_capture/README.md

-# Traffic Camera Capture System
+# Traffic Camera Capture & Review System

-This application automatically captures images from traffic cameras at regular intervals, avoiding duplicate images based on similarity detection.
+This application automatically captures images from traffic cameras and provides a web-based interface for reviewing and classifying crops of people in the images using a flexible factors-based system.

 ## Features

+### Camera Capture
 - Captures images from multiple traffic cameras every 30 seconds
 - Detects similar images (99.99% similarity threshold) and skips saving them
 - No retries - failed captures will be attempted again on the next cycle